Murder of Walter Lübcke: Perpetrator

 Ernst was born in 1973 in Wiesbaden and grew up in Holzhausen, a part of the town of Hohenstein (Untertaunus) since 1984.
 He is married and the father of two children and lived in the eastern part of Kassel.

 At the time of Lübcke's murder, Ernst was already known to have held extreme right-wing political views and to have had connections to the German branch of the neo-Nazi terrorist group Combat 18 (C18).
 He also had connections to the far-right National Democratic Party of Germany (NPD) and the Alternative für Deutschland (AfD) parties.

 Ernst had been previously convicted for knife and bomb attacks against targets connected to ethnic minorities in Germany.

-Ernst issued a confession on 25 July, which was recanted on 2 July.
+Ernst issued a confession on 25 July 2019, which was recanted on 2 July 2020.
 He was formally charged with murder on 29 April 2020 and went on trial for the crime in June, along with his alleged accomplice Markus Hartmann.
 Ernst was convicted on 28 January 2021 and sentenced to life imprisonment.
 The court decreed a "special gravity" of guilt for Ernst, extending his parole ineligibility.
 As such, he will have to serve a minimum of 22 years in prison before becoming eligible for parole, rather than the 15-to-life sentence typically imposed for murder in German law.
 As German law allows up to 25 years as a minimum term, it was considered near the high end of gravity.
-Markus Hartmann was acquitted of accessory to murder but convicted of illegal gun possession, for which he received an 18-month suspended sentence.
+Markus Hartmann was acquitted of accessory to murder but convicted of illegal gun possession, for which he received a suspended sentence.